 At the end of the day, while context is extremely important, admissions officers don’t only want to know about things that have happened to you, they want to know all the other great things about you!
 They want to know what you love, what excites you, what makes you tick, what you’re curious about.
 They really, truly want to get to know you in your personal statement, and will be excited that you’re able to use this space to nerd out or talk about the things that really matter in your life.

 Does this mean that you absolutely cannot write your personal statement on a topic related to COVID-19?
 Of course not.
 In college essay land, there are very few “absolutely not” topics—what matters is how a student approaches a topic, not what the topic itself is.
 If you’ve had a had meaningful or powerful experience as a result of this challenging time, and 250 words just isn’t going to cut it, it may ultimately be totally appropriate to write about it in your personal statement; the key is, like all personal statements, it should ultimately show us something else about you: your creativity, ingenuity, leadership, ability to collaborate, intellectual curiosity, commitment to the common good—all that good stuff.
 If you feel that an experience that you’ve had as a result of COVID-19 highlights one of the personal attributes you’re most proud of, by all means, go for it.
 Just make sure to make it less about COVID-19 and more about YOU!

-Wondering how to approach the new COVID-19 question in your application or how to think strategically about telling your story?
+Wondering how to approach pandemic interruptions in your application or how to think strategically about telling your story?
 Our expert college admissions coaches and college essay specialists can help!
 Contact us for more information.